-Bone cancer is one of the most common types of cancer our Cordova Veterinary Oncologist sees in dogs.
+Bone cancer is one of the most common types of cancer in dogs.
 Bone cancer must be detected and treated in its very earliest stages in order to achieve the best possible treatment outcomes.
 Here is more from our Memphis vets on the symptoms and treatments for bone cancer in dogs.

 What is osteosarcoma?

-At Memphis Veterinary Specialists & Emergency in Cordova, osteosarcoma is the most common form of primary bone cancer our veterinary oncologist sees in dogs.
+At Memphis Veterinary Specialists & Emergency in Cordova, osteosarcoma is the most common form of primary bone cancer our vets sees in dogs.
 Osteosarcoma accounts for approximately 95% of all bone tumors diagnosed in dogs.
 This aggressive condition leads to the malignant, abnormal growth of immature bone cells.